obfusk/bigbang-examples/README.md

   bigbang-examples - bigbang.coffee examples

   Examples for the bigbang.coffee [1] library.
+See also bigbang-snake [2].

   To run, you will need bigbang.coffee; when using git, use `git submodule init` and `git submodule update` to fetch and use the